Electrolytes: Fluid Therapy for Puppies & KittensLast updated: August 02, 2016

-Oral electrolytes have salts plus glucose or dextrose for energy.
-Re-Sorb® is a favorite and can be mixed at 1 packet per gallon of water to make puppy/kitten Gatorade.
+Oral electrolytes such as Breeder's Edge® Puppy and Kitten Lyte have salts plus glucose or dextrose for energy.
 Other electrolytes work well too, but some have issues with the sugar source sticking to water bottles and bowls, which make them difficult to clean.
 Though expensive, Pedialyte with glucose (for human babies) in an emergency situation is alright to use.
 It is too sweet for puppies and kittens so dilute 50/50 with water before using, and they will swallow without gagging.

 When an animal has severe diarrhea or vomiting, take them to the veterinarian as you need IV fluids to prevent a disastrous situation.
 IV fluids with added Potassium can be given to speed recovery and save the animal's life.